silverhammermba/superuser/_posts/2013-03-01-programming.markdown

  3. As we mentioned earlier, `40` becomes `incl %eax` which means "increment the 32-bit register EAX by 1".
 So now EAX contains a 1.
- 4. And finally `CD 80` becomes `int 0x80` which is of course short for **int**errupt code `0x80`.
+ 4. And finally `CD 80` becomes `int 0x80` which is of course short for "**int**errupt code `0x80`" i.e. a system call.
 So we see that even though this program is written differently it performs the exact same steps as our machine code program.

 [XOR]: {{ site.baseurl }}/part2/security/#going-binary